RamboWANG/RamboWANG.github.io/_teaching/2019-autumn-teaching-sml.md

 location: "Taiyuan, China"
 ---

-In this course, I introduce basic principles of statistical machine learning for junior students of school of software engineering.
+In this course, I introduce basic principles of statistical machine learning for junior students of school of software.
 The course consists of 32 lessons.
 2 lessons are teached in a week.
 The entire course consumes 16 weeks.

 Lesson 1: Introduction to statistical learning